kubernetes/website/content/en/docs/tasks/run-application/run-replicated-stateful-application.md

 This page shows how to run a replicated stateful application using a
 {{< glossary_tooltip term_id="statefulset" >}}.
-The example is a MySQL single-master topology with multiple slaves running asynchronous replication.
+The example is a MySQL single-master topology with multiple replicas running asynchronous replication.

 {{< caution >}}